Non-binary and trans people have always been here, not least in every recorded society from the ancient world onwards.

 Trans/transgender —someone who identifies with a different sex than they were assigned at birth

-Gender expression is how people present themselves through their clothes, hair, mannerisms, body language, and more.
+What differentiates gender identity vs gender expression is that gender expression is how people present themselves through their clothes, hair, mannerisms, body language, and more.
 You can express your gender identity, go against expectations, or vary how you express yourself depending on how you feel on any given day.

 For example, someone who identifies as a man can wear makeup as a form of gender expression and still feel masculine.